brgr/books-app/doc/notes.md

   - maybe use rsync, see [[10]]
 - For web scraping:
   - I think these articles are for higher scale, but they definitely contain some useful information [[11]][[12]]
+- I should have a better look at reframe [[13]] and best practices for it.
+  - In general, there are some things that are implemented in its example app, TodoMVC [[14]], that I could use.

 [1]: https://unix.stackexchange.com/questions/90853/how-can-i-run-ssh-add-automatically-without-a-password-prompt
 [2]: https://stackoverflow.com/questions/57916983/github-actions-are-there-security-concerns-using-an-external-action-in-a-workfl